LumKitty/LIVnyan/README.md

 Adjust back/forward offset in LIV's camera advanced settings
 ![image](https://github.com/user-attachments/assets/d5d2ff5d-146f-429b-8996-0d1c3972cbaa)
 ### LIV output window is cropped
-If your monitor resolution is too small, LIV will "helpfully" crop the output window to your actual size.
+If your monitor resolution is too small, LIV will crop the output window to your actual size.
 If you are streaming at 1080p and do not have a 4K monitor this will affect you.
 Use [Virtual Display Driver](https://github.com/VirtualDrivers/Virtual-Display-Driver) to create a fake 3840x2160 display.
 As an added bonus this hides the LIV output window from your actual monitor which makes it significantly less annoying!
+### Irritating green dot moving around the edge of your VR view
+Another LIV feature.
+It's suppossed to tell you where your camera is currently.
+Apparently the only way to disable it is to set camera 1 to selfie and then you have the option to disable it, then you can set it back to plugin.
+This setting does not persist between sessions.
+I

 ## Lighting (optional)
 Use [Sjatar's Stylistic Screen Light plugin](https://github.com/Sjatar/StylisticScreenLight)